Design

 1. Many great courses and tutorials are totally free.

 Any app development project starts with design, so every member of our team has to be design-savvy.
 In fact, we are all obsessed with design and involved in this matter at different project stages in one way or another.
 To junior team members we recommend that they study some of the courses on Envato Tuts+, which boasts thousands of free tutorials, articles and video courses.
 There are tips for beginners on Mobile UI design, typography, design of specific app categories and lots more cool and inspiring information.
-Other course collections to check out are Lynda, Treehouse, Codeacademy.
+Other course collections to check out are Treehouse, and Codeacademy.

 2. Stand on the shoulders of giants.